Chicken curry: Southeast Asia

 However, derivatives of Indian chicken curry may be distinguished because they are relatively modern and are made with curry powder, curry tree leaves, or other Indian spices, like the Filipino chicken curry and the Malaysian chicken curry, although they still use ingredients native to Southeast Asia.

 North America

 Country captain chicken is a stewed chicken dish flavored with curry powder, popular in parts of the Southern United States.
 The Hobson-Jobson Dictionary states the following:

-This dish dates back to the early 1800s.
-A British sea captain stationed in Bengal, India, shared the recipe for this dish with some friends at the major shipping port in Savannah, Georgia.

 In 1940, Mrs. W.L.
-Bullard from Warm Springs, Georgia served this dish under the name Country Captain to Franklin D. Roosevelt (the 32nd president of the United States of America) and to General George S. Patton (a distinguished U.S. Army General).
-Their warm praise and keen liking and love of this dish were factors in reforging the Southern United States classic status.
-Roosevelt was so fond of Warm Springs, Georgia, that he built his only self-owned home in Warm Springs.
-It was a medium-sized, six room cottage, that he liked to call "The Little White House".
+Bullard from Warm Springs, Georgia served this dish under the name "Country Captain" to Franklin D. Roosevelt and General George S. Patton.